Bradford: Culture

 In 2017 an £8.2 million renovation scheme of St George's Hall was started, after completion it is planned for the concert venue to re-open in late 2018.

 Cinemas have been replaced by vast entertainment complexes with multi-screen cinemas.
 The Leisure Exchange in the city centre has a 16 screen Cineworld.
-At Thornbury, on the outskirts is the Odeon Leeds-Bradford with 13 screens which replaced the old Odeon next to the Alhambra which is the continuing focus of protests by Bradfordians who do not wish to see the old building demolished.
+At Thornbury, on the outskirts is the Odeon Leeds-Bradford with 13 screens, which replaced the old Odeon next to the Alhambra.
+The Odeon is a continuing focus of protests by Bradfordians who do not wish to see the old building demolished.
 The University of Bradford also has a cinema run by the Students' Union, operating from the university's Great Hall.

 Nightlife in Bradford has traditionally centred on Manor Row and Manningham Lane.
 More recently, several clubs and pubs have opened in the West End of Bradford, around the Alhambra Theatre, turning what was a previously fairly quiet area into one that is often crowded and vibrant at night.
 North Parade has also seen several new themed bars open and is at the heart of the Independent Quarter of the city.
-Sunbridge Wells is an underground leisure and retail complex which opened in Bradford city centre in 2016.
+Sunbridge Wells is an underground leisure and retail complex.
+It opened in Bradford city centre in 2016.

 Bradford was one of the first areas of the UK to get a local commercial radio station Pennine Radio in September 1975.
-Today, this is Pulse 1 and Greatest Hits Radio West Yorkshire.
+Today, this is Hits Radio West Yorkshire and Greatest Hits Radio West Yorkshire.
 As of 2006, Bradford Community Broadcasting based in the city centre has broadcast on full-time Community Radio licence around Bradford and the Aire Valley, whilst the university radio station Ramair broadcasts to the student population.
 Bradford's only television station AAP TV caters for Bradford's large Asian community.
 The Telegraph and Argus is Bradford's daily newspaper, published six days each week from Monday to Saturday.

-The Bradford Mela is now part of the bigger Bradford Festival which takes place in June.
+The Bradford Mela is now part of the bigger Bradford Festival in June.
 The word mela is Sanskrit for 'a gathering' or 'to meet'.
 In the UK, melas provide an opportunity for communities to come together to celebrate and share their cultures.
 Mela festivals include a combination of markets, funfairs, food and drink, arts and workshops, children's activities, strolling entertainment and a variety of music and dance performances on a number of stages.
 Bradford held the first mela in Europe in September 1988 and it is presently held in Bradford City Park.

 Bradford City Park has the largest city centre water feature in the UK.